 The joint training will demonstrate the partnership between the Texas Military Forces and Texas Task Force 1 while conducting helicopter rescue familiarization and capability training with boat squads and rescue hoist training with the Helicopter Search and Rescue Team (TX-TF1 HSART).

 “These scenarios will test our ability to react and help improve communication and coordination with our civilian partners.” said Brig.
 Gen. Patrick Hamilton, Domestic Operations Task Force Commander, Texas Military Forces.
 “Because the Texas Military Forces is involved with our local communities, this joint/interagency training builds mutual support in the event of a crisis and further enables us to better serve and defend the citizens of Texas.

-For more information on the media day or to request a seat on the UH-60 Black Hawk during a portion of the training, please contact the state Public Affairs Office at email@example.com.
+For more information on the media day or to request a seat on the UH-60 Black Hawk during a portion of the training, please contact the Texas Military Forces Public Affairs Office.
 Please note, video and photography opportunities will be available from the ground as well, should a seat on the aircraft be unavailable.

 Who is TX-TF1?